Tattoos and body art have long transitioned from a tribal rite of passage or a sign of youthful rebellion and counter culture to a cultural norm.

 Paladin Soraya (Top Girls Fassa Bortolo)

-And of course, our very own Ella editor’s got a few tattoos of her own, including two bike-themes ones:
+And of course, our very own Ella editor’s got a few tattoos of her own, including two bike-themed ones:

 Which are your favourites?
 Got any to share?
 Post them in the comment section below.